 Adults can identify flatfeet by a lack of arch on the inside of the feet.
 In children, the condition is less obvious, as arches normally develop over time during childhood.
 In fact, it is normal for infants and toddlers to have flatfeet.
 Many parents notice flatfeet by ages three to five if the arches have not begun to develop yet.

-What types of treatments are available for flatfeet in Las Vegas?
+What types of treatments are available for flatfeet in Hawaii?